nicoddemus/ezored/docs/DEPENDENCY.md

 - `1.2.0` = without prefix will download version from tag "1.2.0"
 - `empty` = empty version field will download version from branch master

+### Custom dependencies

+You can use official dependencies or you can copy one official and change it or build your own dependency from scratch.
+You only need configure a new block of dependency inside project file and make it local to test the dependency while you develop it.

+One simple example is about your business logic.
+You can use a local dependency with your business logic in a private path or repository, develop your app and change or debug the dependency code at the same time.
+The only restriction is when you add new files to dependency project, you will need run `"ezored target build <target-name>"` to update target project with new files.

 ### Example

 Some dependencies examples: